SwiftGen/StencilSwiftKit/Documentation/filters-strings.md

 ## Filter: `hasPrefix`

-Checks if the string has the given prefix - the same as `String.hasPrefix` in Swift works.
+Checks if the string has the given prefix - works the same as Swift's `String.hasPrefix`.

 | Input             | Output          |
 |-------------------|-----------------|